Sufficient conditions for $C^{1,\alpha}$ parametrization and rectifiability: The more technical result on parametrization

-where $\omega_d$ denotes the measure of the unit ball in $\R^d$. \end{lem} \begin{rk} We denote by $\overline{E}$ the closure of $E$, and notice that the Reifenberg flatness assumption implies that the set has no holes (otherwise the result would be clearly false). \end{rk}
+where $\omega_d$ denotes the measure of the unit ball in $\R^d$. \end{lem} \begin{rk} We denote by $\overline{E}$ the closure of $E$, and notice that the Reifenberg flatness assumption implies that the set has no holes, for $\e$ small enough (otherwise the result would be clearly false). \end{rk}